 Can I adopt a foster child in my home?

-The goal of foster care is always to reunify the child with their biological family once issues that resulted in removal of care have been resolved.
-If change does not occur and reunification is no longer a goal, and next of kin denies or is incapable of providing care for the child, the foster family may have the option of adoption.
+The goal of foster care is always to reunify the child with their biological family once issues that resulted in the child’s removal have been resolved.
+If change does not occur, reunification is no longer a goal, and next of kin denies or is incapable of providing care for the child, the foster family may have the option to adopt.

 Is there a monetary benefit?